 Newport is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
-With a population of 24,232 people and eight constituent neighborhoods, Newport is the 14th largest community in Rhode Island.
-Much of the housing stock in Newport was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 24,779 people and eight constituent neighborhoods, Newport is the 14th largest community in Rhode Island.
+Newport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Newport home prices are not only among the most expensive in Rhode Island, but Newport real estate also consistently ranks among the most expensive in America.